hakro/devops-lab/README.md

 Run this command from withing your **host working directory** to mount it correctly as a volume on the docker container.

-`docker run -v $PWD:/home --name devops-lab -it devops-lab`
+`docker run -v $PWD:/home --name devops-lab -it hakimr/devops-lab`